wp-plugins/custom-facebook-feed/README.txt

 = Features =

-* **Completely Customizable** - By default the feed will adopt the style of your website, but can be completely customized to look however you like - with tons of styling options and custom CSS!
+* **Completely Customizable** - By default the Facebook feed will adopt the style of your website, but can be completely customized to look however you like - with tons of styling options and custom CSS!
-* Feed content is **crawlable by search engines** adding SEO value to your site - other Facebook plugins embed the feed using iframes which are not crawlable
+* Facebook feed content is **crawlable by search engines** adding SEO value to your site - other Facebook plugins embed the feed using iframes which are not crawlable
 * Completely **responsive** and mobile optimized - layout looks great on any screen size and in any container width
 * Display **feeds from multiple Facebook pages** and use the shortcode to embed them into a page, post or widget anywhere on your site
-* Show **events** with name, date/time, location and description
+* Show **events** from your Facebook feed with name, date/time, location and description
 * Add your own **custom CSS**
 * Show and hide certain parts of each post
-* Control the width, height, padding and background color of your feed
+* Control the width, height, padding and background color of your Facebook feed
 * Customize the size, weight and color of text
 * Select the number of posts to display
 * Set a maximum character length for both the post title and body text

-To display photos, videos, the number of likes, shares and comments for each post, multiple layout options and more then [upgrade to the PRO version](http://smashballoon.com/custom-facebook-feed/wordpress-plugin/ "Custom Facebook Feed PRO").
+To display photos, videos, the number of likes, shares and comments for each Facebook post, multiple layout options and more then [upgrade to the PRO version](http://smashballoon.com/custom-facebook-feed/wordpress-plugin/ "Custom Facebook Feed PRO").
 Try out the [PRO demo](http://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo").

 == Installation ==